 Tel: 1-866-624-1911 email@example.com

 The clubhouse program serves adults living with a mental illness.
-Provides a safe, supportive environment where you can socialize, learn employment skills and take part in fun recreational activities.
+Provides a safe, supportive environment where you can socialize, participate in fun recreational activities, learn employment skills, and increase community involvement.
 Referrals through Surrey Mental Health and Substance Use, White Rock Mental Health and Substance Use.
 Call Surrey Mental Health at 604-953-4900 for registration.